Do you think data science should be agile?

 There are some counterexamples whereby agility might be less important.

 For example, I asked Management Consultant Daniel Mezick whether agile works for data science.
 He re-phrased the question and said a better question to ask is: “Are you trying to deliver continuously or very frequently?”
 If yes, then Agile makes sense for your project.
 If not, then you could still benefit from certain aspects of Agile but not necessarily from the entirety of an agile framework.
-Therefore, because academic research usually intends to produce a single output such as a publication, Agility is not as important for academic data science projects.

 Moreover, consider highly regulated projects such as pharmaceutical research.
 Specifically, a project manager of data-intensive projects at a large pharmaceutical company understood Agile’s benefits but believed they were not practical for FDA regulatory compliance.
 Therefore, his team used an Agile-Waterfall hybrid approach.